Apipie/apipie-rails/README.rst

   When providing just one argument (description) or not argument at all, the paths will be loaded from routes.rb file.

+api!
+  Provide short description and additional option.
+  The last parameter is methods short description.
+  The paths will be loaded from routes.rb file.

 api_versions (also api_version)
   What version(s) does the action belong to.
 (See `Versioning`_ for details.)